FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_01.md

 ![bg right:100% w:1000](./images/human_genome.png)

 ---
- # DeoxyriboNucleic Acid (DNA)
+ # Deoxyribonucleic Acid (DNA)

-- DNA is the basic biological material of interitance; it determines how proteins are manufactured in the body
+- DNA is the basic biological material of inheritance; it determines how proteins are manufactured in the body
 - Each strand of DNA is a long molecule made up of a linear sequence of subunits/base
-pairs: ATGC.
+pairs: A,T,G,C.
 - A-T and G-C matching: information on one strand is sufficient.
-- ‘Size’ of the genome: ≈ 3 billions of DNA base pairs
+- ‘Size’ of the genome: ≈ 3 billion of DNA base pairs
 ![bg right:35% w:500](./images/DNA.png)

 ---

- # DeoxyriboNucleic Acid (DNA)
+ # Deoxyribonucleic Acid (DNA)
  ![Sales Figure, w:700](./images/DNA_combineplot.png)

 ___

  # Chromosomes

-- Each chromosome has a double helix structure: two long strands of DNA, bounded to each other lengthwise.
+- Each chromosome has a double helix structure: two long strands of DNA, bound to each other lengthwise.
 - 23 pairs of chromosomes: 22 homologous pairs (Autosomes) and 1 pair of sex chromosomes (XX female, XY male).
 - In each pair, one copy is inherited from the mother and one from the father.
 - Where genetic material is stored and in the nucleus of every cell.